Top stock tips by Sudarshan Sukhani, Mitessh Thakkar

 Sudarshan Sukhani — s2analytics.com

-—Sell Adani Ports with a stop loss of Rs 688, target at Rs 670
+—Sell LIC Housing Finance Ltd for a target of Rs 437 with a stop loss at Rs 448

 Mitessh Thakkar — mitesshthakkar.com

-—Sell Cadilla with a stop loss of Rs 623, target at Rs 600
+—Buy IGL for a target of Rs 560 with a stop loss at Rs 540

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.